Federated Causal Discovery From Interventions: Experiment Setup and Details

 \subsection{Dataset size and distribution}

-For the entire experiments, aside from the baselining table, we use $10k$ observational samples as $D_{\mathcal{O}}$ and $2k$ samples for $D_{\mathcal{I}}$.
+For the entire experiments, aside from the baselining table, we use $10000$ observational samples as $D_{\mathcal{O}}$ and $2000$ samples for $D_{\mathcal{I}}$.
 For the baselining, however, we increase the size of $D_{\mathcal{O}}$, $D_{\mathcal{I}}$ to $25k$ and $5k$ to make the experiments compatible with other methods such as IGSP.
 These numbers correspond to the size of $D$, that is, the global dataset yet to be distributed among several clients.
 For example, in a 2-client setup, each client typically gets half of the observational data.
 Depending on the vertical or horizontal split of the interventional data, a client might get access to samples from all or part of dataset features.
+Samples of interventional data corresponding to a specific feature are further divided between clients if they share an intervened covariate.
+In scenarios where clients have access to disjoint covariates, the entire interventional samples corresponding to the intervened covariate is accessible to the client with access to interventions on that feature.